techgnosis/tanzu-gitops/README.md

 * `node_memory_Active_bytes`

 ## TODO
-* Reset script
+* Switch to Tanzu MySQL for spring-petclinic
+* Write a script to reset the state of the environment for demo purposes
 * Cut down on the size of .envrc.
 Don't need an entry for every app.
 * Change project name from `tanzu-gitops` to `tanzu-demo` and make all required code changes
-* Drop SealedSecrets.
-It's cool but it's not adding anything to this repo
 * Change Harbor password back to Harbor12345
 * Consolidate demo.sh scripts into one mega demo